tin2tin/Pallaidium/README.md

 ## How to install

-* First you must download and install git for your platform(must be on PATH(or Bark will fail)): https://git-scm.com/downloads
+* First, download and install git (must be on PATH): https://git-scm.com/downloads

 * Download the add-on: https://github.com/tin2tin/text_to_video/archive/refs/heads/main.zip